1. Homepage

 Session 3 Energy Transition Port Infrastructure

-With many ports across the UK now enabling energy transition, this session will review the opportunities for the UK to export or import ammonia, liquified hydrogen or methanol as a hydrogen carrier.
+With many ports across the Europe now enabling energy transition, this session will review the opportunities for the Europe to export or import ammonia, liquified hydrogen or methanol as a hydrogen carrier.
 The session will also review what infrastructure is needed and what challenges need to be addressed to support CCS.

 Schedule: